MINIMUM REQUIREMENTS TO PLAY IN DIVISIONS TWO & BELOW

 AFFILIATION & ACCREDITATION

-Affiliation: All Championship clubs must be affiliated to the Yorkshire Cricket Foundation.
+All clubs must be affiliated to the Yorkshire Cricket Foundation.
 The YPLN will collect the affiliation fee on their behalf by invoicing clubs towards the end of March each year.

-All clubs should sign up to ECB Affilation scheme, but those targetting promotion must be affilated to the ECB in order to be promoted to Division One.
+All clubs are encouraged to sign up to ECB Affilation scheme, but those targetting promotion must be affilated to the ECB in order to be promoted to Division One.
 Information regarding this affiliation is below.

-ECB Clubmark Accreditation: All clubs must have valid ECB ClubMark accreditation.
+All clubs are encouraged to have valid ECB ClubMark accreditation.

 JUNIOR CRICKET